The Mermaid, a Ring and a Wish for Love ~ Fairy Tales for Kids

-"Ooh, you know why!" he said.
-"Her blue eyes.
-Her blonde hair.
-The way she moves.
+"Ooh, you must know why!" he said.
+"Her blue eyes, her blonde hair, the way she moves.
 She is what I want most in all the world.
 If I can't have her, I want nothing else!"

-"How do you know she won't already be married by then?"
+"How can I be sure won't already be married by then?"

 "She won’t be," promised the mermaid.

-So he decided to let the mermaid free.
+So the fisherlad let the mermaid go free.
 He took the ring and placed it in a jar on his nightstand.
-He decided to scratch the wood on the mantelpiece to keep track of everyday that went by.
+He started to scratch the wood on the mantelpiece so he could keep track of every day that went by.

-One day not long after that as he sailed back to his island, he saw what looked like a heap of seaweed.
-More curious still was when the seaweed moved.
-He then saw that it was no mound of seaweed, but a brown-haired girl whose dark hair lay in a heap around her.
+One day not long after that, as the fisherland sailed back to his island, he saw what looked like a heap of seaweed.
+How curious when the seaweed moved!
+He realized that what he saw was no mound of seaweed, but a brown-haired girl whose dark hair lay in a heap around her.